mobiliabrus/tourbook/docs/2-tour.md

 ## TAWAU & SEMPORNA

 After landing, I found my phone was out of power.
 I found a store selling phone cards to charge.
-A local driver found me and asked me am I the passager to take a ride.
-I am not sure what name she is, so I missed.
+A local driver found me and asked me am I the passager they are looking for.
+I didn't know what name the girl is and I am not sure weather this was the bus she was at, so I declined.

 Then a rude Brazil guy came and bought a phone card.
 I asked if I take a ride.
 He didn't wish to at first, and then he said he didn't mind if the driver say so.
 I found we have the same destination after talking to the driver.
 I got on the minibus after agree that I will pay the translate fee.

 ```<a-map>
 driving:4.313783,118.113794,Tawau Airport|4.479184,118.617147,Borneo Global Sipadan Backpackers